 2008-09: Richard Nedomlel played for Pilati Chomutov and Slavia Prague in the Czech U18 league.
 In 42 regular season games between the two clubs he had 7 assists with 65 PMs.
 In nine playoff games for Slavia he scored 1 goal with 1 assist and had 4 PMs.

 2009-10: Nedomlel skated in 44 games for Slavia Prague and led the Czech U18 league with 221 PMs and scored 9 goals with 10 assists.
 In four playoff games he had 1 goal with 54 PMs.
 Nedomlel was drafted by the WHL’s Swift Current Broncos in the first round (31st overall) of the 2010 CHL Import Draft.

 2010-11: Nedomlel made his WHL debut with the Swift Current Broncos after a couple of years in the lower Czech junior leagues.
 The hulking blueliner posted 10 assists and was minus-15 with 107 penalty minutes in 66 games.
 Swift Current missed the playoffs after finishing with the WHL’s second-worst record.
-Not among the 212 North American skaters in Central Scouting’s final rankings, Nedomlel was selected by Detroit in the sixth round (175th overall) of the 2011 NHL Draft.
+Not among the 212 North American skaters in Central Scouting’s final rankings, Nedomlel was selected by in the sixth round, 175th overall, by the Detroit Red Wings at the 2011 NHL Draft.

 2011-12: Nedomlel returned to Swift Current for his second WHL season after going to camp with the Red Wings and displayed an offensive component to his game to go along with his physical play.
 One of two players to skate in all 72 games for the Broncos, he scored 10 goals with 36 assists and was minus-35 with 83 penalty minutes.
 Swift Current finished fifth in the six-team East Division, missing the WHL playoffs.